 Simple carbohydrates are foods that tend to cause large spikes in your blood sugar levels.

 Exposing your baby to these high blood sugar levels can cause a lot of fetal complications.

 The ones that have a high glycemic index.
 See below for specific examples.

-The last thing you need to do is to try and get adequate sleep for the majority of your pregnancy
+3. The third thing you need to do is to try and get adequate sleep for the majority of your pregnancy

 I love sleep :).

 It is so important for so many things.
 Including your sugar levels.

 Sleep deprivation is a highly stressful situation for your body.